Preparing for import

-Before your goods leave the country of origin, they should be packaged and treated to meet the import requirements set by the Department of Agriculture and Water Resources.
+Before your goods leave the country of origin, they should be packaged and treated to meet the import requirements set by the Department of Agriculture, Water and the Environment.

 To make sure your goods are cleared with minimal delay, follow these steps: